 Before a plane ride, just remember to hit download on all the crosswords that you want to be downloaded for the flight–and you should be entertained for hours.
 (This is even easier to use on a tablet.)

 Heads Up was the perfect game to play as a group or pair when time was moving slower than a sloth getting out of bed on a Sunday.
 The premise is simple: one person holds their phone to their forehead while the rest of the group try to describe or act out the word on the screen.
 When they guess correctly, the player tilts the phone to get a new word described.
 While there doesn’t always need to be a “winner”, of course the person with the most correct guesses does the best!

 There’s plenty to enjoy about the game; it doesn’t require much prior knowledge, involves everyone in a group, you can play as little or as long as you like, and often any language differences can add an element of hilarity to the game.

 As a game that doesn’t invite too much serious competitiveness or over-challenging tasks, it’s a great way to have a laugh with new and old friends.
 I have extremely fond memories of this game from my travels, I associate it with meeting new people from all sorts of cultures, making great memories, and learning a thing or two about my acting and describing skills! –Suzy

-Guide a green fluffball with a moustache through progressively more difficult levels of cliffs, forests, gears, levers, deserts, and more.
+Guide a green fluffball with a mustache through progressively more difficult levels of cliffs, forests, gears, levers, deserts, and more.
 Leo tells you his sad story as you try and help him recover his gold.
-His expressive eyes and fluffiness are so well animated, it makes flinging him up on a branch that much more rewarding.
+His expressive eyes and fluffiness are so well-animated, it makes flinging him up on a branch that much more rewarding.

 The developers spent some money on the voiceover for this game, and it shows, I genuinely missed Leo when I finished it!
 You will want headphones for this one to get the full experience.
 Lovers of platformers will particularly enjoy this game. –Erin